Mac-COMP-127-Fall-2022/course-project-phil-and-kaliana/README.md

-# Project 7509Mythic, Arcade Game
-Names of your team members: Kaliana Andriamananjara and Phil Reitz-Jones
+# Project 7509Mythic, Arcade Game, by Kaliana Andriamananjara and Phil Reitz-Jones

 After running code from Hub, a hub window will appear and show you two buttons: Set or Werdill.